ndamicobarbour/preposipsum/README.md

   #add my first word to my sentence and capitalize
   sen = sen + words_first.p.capitalize

-  #iterate through my list or words and add them all to my sentence
+  #iterate through my list of words and add them all to my sentence
   words_list.each do |w|
     sen = sen + " " + w.p
   end